 Horse ownership is, without doubt, a huge commitment.
-Whether it’s a small pony or 17hh horse, the time, finance, experience and knowledge needed to undertake a successful partnership is considerable.
-However, there can be no argument made to the amount of enjoyment and benefits to health that comes in exchange.
+Whether it’s a small pony or a 17hh horse, the time, finance, experience and knowledge needed to undertake a successful partnership is considerable.
+However, no argument can be made to the amount of enjoyment and benefits to health that come in exchange.

 Alongside the benefits, expense and commitment, there are a plentitude of products needed to fulfil your (new and exciting) role as a horse owner that can help make life easier alongside keeping your horse’s health in check.